ytiurin/inlinescriptloader/README.md

 ## Interface

-Inline script loader doesn't have a public interface.
+Loader doesn't have a public interface.
 You can configure loader's initialization, but you cannot change it's behaviour during the execution.

 ## Configuration